 Keep plastic bags out of household recycling.
 Maybe you’ve been putting your recyclables in plastic bags for years, but plastic bags, plastic wrap and other stretchable plastic cannot be recycled along with paper, cans, and bottles.
 In fact, plastic bags are the #1 cause of ruined recyclables.
-If you use them to bag your recyclables, all your recyclables are treated as trash (exception: some Boston neighborhoods require residents to bag recyclables).
+If you use them to bag your recyclables, all your recyclables are treated as trash (exception: some Boston neighborhoods are allowed to use sturdy clear plastic bags for their recyclables).
 At the recycling sorting facility, plastic bags get caught in the machinery, causing work stoppage and worker injuries.

 However, plastic bags and wrap are collected at many grocery stores.
 Next time you head to the supermarket, bring along your plastic bags and put them in the labeled recycling bin!